StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 ```

 You are now certain of the type of each `item[]`.
 Assign each one to a variable of the appropriate type.
+This is also where you can validate the inputs.
+In this example, `code` must be either 301 or 302.

-If you are new to go's "type assertions", here's how they work:
+If you are new to go's "type assertions", here's a simple explanation:

+* Go doesn't know what type of data is in `item[]` (they are of type `any`).
+Therefore, we have to tell Go by adding `.(string)` or `.(uint16)`.
+We can trust that these are ZZ

+Here's the longer version:

+here's how they work:
 * Each element of `items[]` is an interface.
 It can be any type.
 Go needs us
   to tell us what type to expect when accessing it.
 It can't guess for us.
 This
   isn't Python!